-Virtual reality and its partner, 360° video, are both in their infancy.
+Virtual reality and 360 video streaming are developing surprisingly fast after being thought of as “futuristic” for many years.
 These technologies have been gestating for decades, but only now is computing power and bandwidth catching up to make them a reality.
-It’s likely that we’ll see a renaissance in VR video over the coming years.
+The VR renaissance is here at last.

 In this article, we’re going to examine the connections between live video streaming and the virtual reality revolution.
-First, we’ll introduce the technology and go over the history, current implementations, and the future.
-We’ll explain some technical differences, and then discuss VR live streaming.
-Finally, we’ll share a VR workflow and discuss challenges with this new tech.
+We’ll introduce the technology and go over its history before we explain some technical differences between VR video streaming and 360 video streaming.

-The idea of virtual reality is simple: create a synthetic environment that people can modify and enter at will.
-If you’ve seen The Matrix, you know the drill.
-VR is all about an immersive experience that attempts to mimic reality or create sci-fi or fantasy realities.
+The idea of virtual reality is simple: create a synthetic environment that people can enter at will.
+VR video streaming is all about an immersive streaming experience that attempts to mimic reality.

 Between the 1980s-2000s, VR became more common in niche applications.
 Sega and Nintendo developed some of the first video game VR systems.
 Military and aviation industries spent large sums to develop VR flight and combat simulators for training pilots and fighters.
 NASA developed a similar platform to pilot the Mars rovers.
 Medical firms developed several training platforms for surgery simulations.